 I Use Swagbucks

-You’re probably scratching your head and trying to figure out how Swagbucks helps me to save on groceries.
-I’m going to tell you how, especially if you haven’t thought of this before.
-You can earn Swagbucks for activities completed such as completing surveys, shopping through certain online retailers, watching videos.
-In return, you are able to cash out these ‘bucks in the form of gift cards.
+You’re probably scratching your head as to how Swagbucks helps me to save on groceries.
+In case you weren’t aware, you can earn Swagbucks (similar to points) for activities completed such as surveys, shopping online, and watching videos to name a few.
+In return, you are able to cash out these points in the form of gift cards.

 Well, I hope these tips were helpful to you to save money on groceries.
-Not only was I able to shave off hundreds each month on my grocery bill, but I also saved money from going out less.
-We spent less on fast food because our refrigerator stays stocked with food.
+Not only am I able to shave off hundreds each month on my grocery bill, but I’ve found a way to reclaim my time by shopping from home.

 Latest posts by Shanetta (see all)